russbate42/dotfiles/README.md

 # dotfiles
 A repository for config files for various software tools for both remote machines and local machines.

+## Current Work
+Working on configuration for luasnips with latex and nvim complete

 ## Navigation
 ### NeoVim